MarioGibney/bitcoin-security-research/Blockspace Market Phases.md

 ### Other Factors

-During Blockspace Abundance (and especially as the transition approaches), unused blockspace is a better proxy for progress than fees per block is, but it can still be confounded by other factors.
+During Blockspace Abundance, unused blockspace is a better proxy for progress than fees per block is, but it can still be confounded by other factors (especially as the transition to Blockspace Scarcity approaches).
 I will expand on this in a future piece.